adriandarmali/housing-project/README.md

 **Introduction**
 I created this project as way to apply what I learned during my Master of Business analytics study.
-I grew interest in linear programming subjects, and how it can optimally help us decide on the most [...]
+I grew interest in linear programming subjects, and how it can optimally help us decide on the best listings line up that satisfies trade off between customer preferences and budgets.

 **Application**